newnewuserfirebase/EAGLERAT/readme.md

 ![Logo](logo.jpg)
 <p align="center">
-  <i>First time on internet Eagle Rat based on telegram bot no need pc,
-  no need port forwarding, hack your victims very easily Eagle Rat is a spyware based on Telegram bot for full access to Android devices.
+  First time on internet Eagle Rat based on telegram bot no need pc, no need port forwarding, hack your victims very easily Eagle Rat is a spyware based on Telegram bot for full access to Android devices try my app bro i send you message on telegram
 By using this tool, you can have full access to the target device and control all the actions of the device.</i>
 </p>